 Mr. Alex Klenman reports

-The technical information in this news release has been prepared in accordance with the Canadian regulatory requirements set out in National Instrument 43-101 and reviewed on behalf of the company by Mr. Perkins, PGeo, exploration manager of Azincourt Energy, and a qualified person as defined by National Instrument 43-101.
+The technical information in this news release has been prepared in accordance with the Canadian regulatory requirements set out in National Instrument 43-101 and reviewed on behalf of the company by C. Trevor Perkins, PGeo, a consulting geologist for the company and a qualified person as defined by National Instrument 43-101.